 For example, we have an established client base in the organic food & farming sector and strive to promote that sector and facilitate its growth.
 This is because we believe organic to be the most restorative system of agriculture available and therefore essential to safeguard the natural nutrient flow for future generations.

-Going forward, we will be setting ourselves goals to measure the social and environmental impact of our contribution with such clients.
+We measure the social and environmental impact of our contribution to such clients and will be setting ourselves targets in the future.
 Where we are not prevented by client confidentiality from doing so, we hope to be proudly sharing those impacts.

 This policy also informs what products and services we procure and how we do so, as well as how our people make choices outside the working environment.

 - We monitor our water and electricity consumption and will be implementing reduction targets in the foreseeable future.
-All our electricity is sourced from 100% renewable sources (most of which is low-impact) via Good Energy.
+We reduce consumption wherever possible – for example we have replaced all lighting with LED and any new appliances must be rated to the highest levels of energy efficiency.
+All our electricity is sourced from 100% renewable sources (most of which is low-impact) via our fellow BCorp, Bulb Energy.
 Non-renewable resource use is kept to a minimum.

-- Stationary supplies are sustainably sourced where possible: for example all printer paper is recycled and printing kept to a minimum.
+- Stationary supplies are sustainably sourced where possible from fellow BCorp Red-Inc. All printer paper is recycled and printing kept to a minimum.
 We subscribe to HP Instant Ink so that our printer ink use is the most efficient it can be, and spent cartridges returned to the manufacturer.

 - Use of single-use plastics is actively discouraged and alternatives sought.
 A thorough re-use and recycling system is in place – we operate five bins: compost, paper, plastic, glass and landfill.
 We repair rather than replace and reuse bottles/packaging wherever possible.
 Waste sent to landfill is kept to an absolute minimum and waste electrical products are separated and disposed of at a suitable facility.